John Yudkin: Republication

 In 2009 Robert Lustig, a pediatric endocrinologist of the University of California, San Francisco, with a special interest in childhood obesity, made a video, Sugar: The Bitter Truth.
 Lustig and his colleagues had discovered, independently of Yudkin's work, that sugar has serious deleterious effects, particularly in the etiology of diabetes and obesity.
 In his video, Lustig referred to his re-discovery of and admiration for Yudkin's research.
-The popularity of the video, which has been viewed several million times, has contributed to a resurgence of interest in Yudkin's research.
+The popularity of the video, which has been viewed 24 million times (as of May, 2024), has contributed to a resurgence of interest in Yudkin's research.

 Pure, White and Deadly was republished in 2012, 40 years after its first appearance, with an introduction by Lustig, and subsequently translated into German and Korean.
 Articles on Yudkin's work, and the way in which the food industry denigrated and obstructed his research, have appeared in the lay press and in television programmes in the UK, Australia and Canada.
 His arguments and evidence for the dangers of sugar were the focus of several articles in the British Medical Journal on 19 January 2013.

 Later life

-Yudkin retired from his Professorship in 1971 and left the College in 1974.
+Yudkin retired from his Professorship in 1971 and left the college in 1974.
 He continued to write research papers and books.
 This Nutrition Business appeared in 1976 (and was later translated into Spanish), A–Z of Slimming in 1977, Eat Well, Slim Well in 1982, The Penguin Encyclopedia of Nutrition in 1985 (later translated into French), and The Sensible Person's Guide to Weight Control in 1990.
 He also continued to write popular articles in lay magazines, having by now become a household name.
 Having been interested in Israel for many years – soon after its foundation in 1948 he had been asked to advise on the nutritional problems experienced by the new state – he continued in his retirement as an active Governor of the Hebrew University of Jerusalem.
 He also began to collect antiquarian books, specialising in medicine, nutrition and the culinary arts; after his death much of his collection was given to the National Library of Israel, Jerusalem.
 He died in London on 12 July 1995.